Piotr1215/terraform-aks/README.md

 1. Run `terraform destroy` - cleanup all AKS related resources

-2. _Optional_ Run `az group delete -n \<resource group name from create-container.sh>` - remove storage account and terraform state
+2. __WARNING: Full Cleanup__ Run `az group delete -n \<resource group name from create-container.sh>` - remove storage account and terraform state

-3. _Optional_ Run `rm -Rf .terraform` - this is needed to reset the state which is gone when removing the storage account and container
+3. __WARNING: Full Cleanup__ Run `rm -Rf .terraform` - this is needed to reset the state which is gone when removing the storage account and container